-Our contractual obligations at May 1, 2021 increased approximately 4% compared to January 30, 2021 primarily due to increased lease obligations related to the new Corporate Headquarters building during the first quarter of Fiscal 2022 and increased long-term debt, partially offset by decreased purchase obligations.
+Our contractual obligations at July 31, 2021 decreased approximately 4% compared to January 30, 2021 primarily due to decreased purchase obligations and long-term debt.

 We do not currently have any longer-term capital expenditures or other cash requirements other than as set forth above and in the contractual obligations table as disclosed in Item 7 of our Fiscal 2021 Form 10-K. We also do not currently have any off-balance sheet arrangements.